Irreducible components of the global nilpotent cone: Introduction

 With a different perspective, Schiffmann establishes in~\cite{SchiffAnn} that the number of absolutely indecomposable vector bundles of rank $r$ and degree $d$ over $\mathbb F_q$ (still over a curve $X$ of genus $g$) is given by an expression $A_{g,r,d}$, polynomial in the Weil numbers of $X$.
 These polynomials are therein proved to be related to the moduli space of stable Higgs bundles, and, for instance, the number of stable irreducible components of $\mathbf\Lambda_{r,d}$ is given by $A_{g,r,d}(0)$.

-In a recent work~\cite{Mellit}, Mellit relates the formulas obtained in~\cite{MR2453601,SchiffAnn}, and proves as a consequence that the polynomials $A_{g,r,d}$ and the $E$-polynomials of the moduli spaces of semistable Higgs pairs are both independent from $d$.
+In a recent work~\cite{Mellit}, Mellit relates the formulas obtained in~\cite{MR2453601,SchiffAnn}, and proves as a consequence that the polynomials $A_{g,r,d}$ and the $E$-polynomials of the moduli spaces of stable Higgs pairs are both independent of the degree $d$ coprime with $r$.
 A very particular consequence of this work is the equality $A_{g,r,d}(0)=A_{g,r}(1)$.

 The aim of the present paper is to give a combinatorial description of the set of irreducible components of $\mathbf\Lambda_{r,d}$, and explain which ones subsist in the subset of semistable components.
 It is motivated by the $W=P$ conjecture claimed by de Cataldo, Hausel and Migliorini~\cite{MR2912707}.
 In the light of the works above-mentioned, one can expect the polynomial $A_{g,r}$ to play a role in the understanding of the perverse filtration.
 Adding structure to the set of irreducible components could lead to an interpretation of each of the coefficients of $A_{g,r}$, rather than just their sum ($=A_{g,r}(1)$).